Blog

 … and down to the river for our return trip …

-Donna Mary provided a very good lunch before a drive back to Bonampak which was on our way back.
+Donna Mary provided a very good lunch before our visit to Bonampak which was on our way back.

 This whole area is the homeland of the Lacandon people, the same indigenous community that the owners of Casa Na Balam in San Cristabel had worked with.
 The Lacandon continue to be guardians of the forest and we transferred to their transport for the last stretch to Bonampak.
 We walked through the forest into the grand plaza with several buildings ahead, but the only interesting one was the building under a cover to the right with three rooms.